Quakes put chill in south Japan's hot spring tourism boom

 "There are hardly any visitors here today," said Keiji Shono, an official at Yufuin-Onsen Tourism Association which groups 93 hotels and traditional Japanese inns.
 Some were damaged but no buildings were destroyed, he said.

-Japanese real estate investment trusts that feature hotels, including Ichigo Hotel REIT Investment Corp, down 6.6 percent, and Invincible Investment Corp, down 5.5 percent, were the worst performers on Japan's REIT Market Index on Monday.
+Japanese real estate investment trusts that feature hotels, including Ichigo Hotel REIT Investment Corp (3463.T), down 6.6 percent, and Invincible Investment Corp (8963.T), down 5.5 percent, were the worst performers on Japan's REIT Market Index on Monday.

 (Reporting by Junko Fujita; Editing by Edmund Klamann/Ruth Pitchford)